Hamilton Morris

-Hamilton Morris (born April 14, 1987) is an American journalist, documentarian, and scientific researcher.
-He is the creator and director of the television series Hamilton's Pharmacopeia, in which he investigated the chemistry, history, and cultural impact of various psychoactive drugs.
-Morris is considered to be one of the world's leading drug journalists.
+Hamilton Morris (born April 14, 1987) is an American journalist, filmmaker, chemist, and scientific researcher.
+He is most well-known for his television series Hamilton's Pharmacopeia, which aired from 2016 to 2021 and covered the chemistry, history, and cultural impact of various psychoactive drugs, particularly psychedelics.
+Morris also started a podcast called The Hamilton Morris Podcast in 2020.
+He is considered to be among the leading psychoactive drug journalists.

-Biography
+Early life and education

-Hamilton Morris was born in New York City, the son of Julia Sheehan, an art historian, and documentary filmmaker Errol Morris.
-He was raised in Cambridge, Massachusetts.
-As a teenager, Morris appeared in television commercials, notably a 2002 advertisement for the first-generation iPod.
-He attended the University of Chicago and The New School, where he studied anthropology and chemistry.
-He earned a bachelor of science (BSc) degree in liberal arts from The New School.
+Morris was born in New York City, the son of Julia Sheehan, an art historian, and documentary filmmaker Errol Morris.
+He is Jewish.
+Morris was raised in Cambridge, Massachusetts.
+He has described being a pyromaniac and interested in explosives and poisons as a child.
+In his teenage years, he appeared in television commercials, notably a 2002 advertisement for the first-generation iPod.